Irací Hassler: Political career

 During the 2011 Chilean student protests, Hassler joined Communist Youth of Chile (La Jota).
 Hassler was also involved in the leadership of the University of Chile Student Federation (FECh).
 Hassler would formally become a member of the Communist Party (PCCh) in 2018.
 In 2016, Hassler was elected as a municipal councillor in Santiago for a term ending in 2020.
 Hassler's term in office was extended until 2021 due to the COVID-19 pandemic.

 In December 2020, Hassler won the primary election to determine the opposition's candidate to the office of Mayor of Santiago vis-à-vis the upcoming 2021 municipal election.
 She thus ran as mayoral candidate in the May 2021 election.
 With remaining votes still to be counted, she called her win over incumbent Mayor Felipe Alessandri (RN) in the Plaza de Armas past 1 AM of 17 May 2021 amidst chants of "Irací, el otro no".

 In a 2021 interview with BBC following her victory, Hassler identified ending food insecurity and discrimination against migrants in Santiago as top priorities of her incoming administration.
 Hassler was joined by Mayor of Recoleta and 2021 presidential candidate Daniel Jadue, a fellow communist, in a tour of the Barrio Lastarria.
 An advocate of municipal socialism, Hassler stating that "communist management in a local government can transform people's lives".

 According to El País, Hassler has named U.S. Representative Alexandria Ocasio-Cortez, Mayor of Barcelona Ada Colau, and late Chilean communist leader Gladys Marín as left-wing women in politics she admires.

+In 2024 Chilean municipal elections, she lost the re-election of Santiago, defeated by Mario Desbordes (RN) who got over 22% of more votes than Hassler.
+She later resigned as mayor to participate in the 2025 Chilean parliamentary elections.